miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 with negative reinforcement responses to close your mind to good solutions.
 It's pure Pavlovian conditioning, like ringing a bell when you feed an animal, they will begin to associate the ringing bell with the positive experience of food.
-Negative reinforcement is to use the word "math" and presenting the old schlock canned lessons that are as boring as the teacher is incompetent.
+The very word "math" is now is a trigger for many, because of the schlock canned lessons pushed on them, which are as boring as the teacher who uses such techniques is incompetent.

 Yes, there are good math teachers out there, but I can only remember two, and they were so fleeting, so rare.
 I wish I had them year after year.
 Thank you,